jlakkis/sciPENN_codes/README.md

 5. [PBMC_to_PBMC sciPENN.ipynb](https://github.com/jlakkis/sciPENN_codes/blob/master/Experiments/PBMC_to_PBMC%20sciPENN.ipynb)
 6. [Covid_to_Covid sciPENN_Integrated.ipynb.ipynb](https://github.com/jlakkis/sciPENN_codes/blob/master/Experiments/Covid_to_Covid%20sciPENN_Integrated.ipynb)

-### Run totalVI R Scripts
+### Run totalVI Notebooks

 Next, it is recommended that the user run all scripts to evaluate totalVI.
-For each file in the list below, the user should open R (or Rstudio), and execute the script.
 Simply, open each of the following notebooks in jupyter.
 Make sure to set the active conda kernel in jupyter to "scipenn_env" and then run all cells.
 Repeat this for every notebook listed below.

 1. [PBMC_to_Malt TotalVI.ipynb](https://github.com/jlakkis/sciPENN_codes/blob/master/Experiments/PBMC_to_Malt%20TotalVI.ipynb)
 2. [Monocyte TotalVI.ipynb](https://github.com/jlakkis/sciPENN_codes/blob/master/Experiments/Monocyte%20TotalVI.ipynb)